Comparing Different Forms of Vitamin C Used in Private Label Skin Care

 (4) Ascorbyl Tetraisopalmitate (Tetrahexyldecyl Ascorbate or THD Ascorbate)

-This oil-soluble form esterifies ascorbic acid with fatty acids, enhancing penetration into deeper skin layers.
+This oil-soluble form esterifies ascorbic acid with fatty acids, enhancing penetration into deeper skin layers so more effective at lower concentrations.
 It's highly stable, doesn't require low pH, and converts to ascorbic acid in the skin.
 Research indicates strong anti-aging effects, including collagen stimulation and UV protection, with minimal irritation.
-Again this is another favourite used in our Private Label Skin Care products.
+Again this is another favorite used in our Private Label Skin Care products.

 Pros: Excellent stability and penetration; non-irritating; hydrating.